Skip to content

 Can you repair a physically damaged crypto hardware wallet?

 It depends on the extent of the damage.
-In cases where it is possible, it is best to contact the manufacturer or obtain the services of a trusted professional repair shop.
-Experts can help move funds off a damaged hardware wallet in case it’s irreparable.
+It is best to contact the manufacturer or hire a trusted professional repair shop.
+Experts can help transfer funds from a damaged hardware wallet if it’s irreparable.

 Why is the seed phrase important?

-The seed phrase is crucial to restoring a crypto wallet.
+A seed phrase is needed to restore a crypto wallet.
 It generates the private keys, proving that the funds associated with the public address are yours.
-Therefore, it is crucial that you keep your seed phrase safe.